taalendigitaal/bootstrap-passwordstrength/README.md

 ## Callback Functions

-The plugin provides two callback functions, onLoad and onKeyUp.
+The plugin provides three callback functions, onLoad, onKeyUp, and scoreCalculated.
 You can use them like this:

 ```javascript